Developing Shared Vision - 🇬🇧 English Version

 Create Security:

 Employees must feel safe.
 Set realistic expectations and provide a culture that supports balance between work, family, and life.
+In the end of the day it is the companies employees that provides the revenue and profit.

 Celebrate Together: